tinoryj/ELECT/README.md

 nohup java FileServer ${port} >coldStorage.log 2>&1 & # ${port} should be replaced with the port number of the file server.
 ```

-Note that the port of FileServer is the same as the `coldStoragePort` in the ELECT configuration file.
+Note that the port of FileServer is the same as the `cold_tier_port` in the ELECT configuration file.

 If the file server is running correctly, you can see the following output in the log file (`coldStorage.log`):